-121, 122, 123.
+121, 122.
 GENERAL PSYCHOLOGY.
 An eclectic survey of the major areas of psychology emphasizing the scientific bases of psychological investigation.
 Designed to acquaint the student with the fundamental vocabulary, methodologies, established facts and sound principles of psychology as a prerequisite to advanced courses.
 Must be taken in sequence.
-Two credits; autumn, winter, spring.
+Two credits.

 220. EDUCATIONAL PSYCHOLOGY.
 This course emphasizes the application of psychological principles to the art of teaching.
 The responsibility of the school in developing a dynamic, social, and ethical personality is stressed.
-The practices of the modern school are studied in the light of empirical findings, experimental research, and case studies.
-Three credits; autumn, winter or spring.
+The practices of the modern school are studied in the light of empirical data, experimental research, and case studies.
+Three credits.